tsfosnz/scala-connect/README.md

 # Scala Connect

-A simple social connect app by scala
+A simple social connect app by scala, just like any other simple social forum, it will support

+- Membership
+- Different topic
+- Publish your post at different topic
+- Comment on the post
+- ...

 ## By